a-chris/faenz/README.md

-**Faenz** is a simple, open source, lightweight and privacy friendly web analytics, alterative to Google Analytics, just like [Plausible](https://plausible.io/) but simpler and smaller.
+**Faenz** is a simple, open source, lightweight and privacy friendly web analytics, alternative to Google Analytics, similar [Plausible](https://plausible.io/) but simpler and smaller.
 GDPR Compliant.
 Cookie-free.
 Hostable on Heroku or your personal server with Docker images.
 Written with Ruby on Rails.

 ![dashboard](readme/dashboard.jpeg)